mjrotter4445/Amazon_Vine_Analysis/README.md

 *Analysis with Pyspark and AWS on Outdoor Products*
 ## Project Overview

 For this project we are using Amazon's reviews for a catagory of outdoor products.
-The purpose of the analysis is to determine if there is any bias torward favorable reviews from Vine members.
-Amazon Vine program is a service that allows manufacturers to have reviews posted on Amazon for their pre-release items, for an additional fee.
+The purpose of the analysis is to determine if there is any bias torward favorable reviews from **Vine members.
+Amazon Vine program** is a service that allows manufacturers to have reviews posted on **Amazon** for their pre-release items, for an additional fee.
+I am most interested in and selected Outdoor Products.
+I am a frequent customer of Outdoor Products because I live in Colorado and love to try new products when we camp, bike, hike, and enjoy the outdoors.
+Oten times, I buy myself and my family a new item and if we like it, I buy a few more for gifts for family.
+We all love Outdoor Products!

-#### Software:
+#### Software Used:
 -  **Google Colab**  Vine_Review_Analysis.ipynb
 -  **PGAdmin**  Vine_Review_Analysis.ipynb
 -  **AWS** Amazon_Reviews_ETL.ipynb
     -  S3 Buckets
     -  RDS Databases and Connections

-#### Languages:
+#### Languages & Libraries Used:
 -  **PySpark**

 ## Results

-In this analysis we analyze reviews taht have more than 20 total votes and the percentage of the helpful votes is equal or greater than 50.
+In this analysis we select and analyze reviews that have **more than 20 total votes** and the **percentage of the helpful votes is equal or greater than 50**.
+We are using the powerful Amazon Web Services (AWS) to retreive the data.
+Over 2M records are retreived into our Postgres DB.

-***We can ask and answer the following questions:***
+***Next, we can ask and answer the following questions:***

-Question # 1- **How many Vine reviews were there?**
+Question # 1a - **How many Vine reviews were there?**
+Question # 1b - **How many non-Vine reviews were there?**

 There were
 -   107 Vine reviews and